2022 Data Backup Best Practices for Businesses

 What does data loss or breach mean for your business?

 Regardless of the cause, data loss directly impacts your business operations.
-If the internal information was exposed outside the organization, it may result in downtime, lost opportunities, and, worse, legal conflicts.
-But the implications depend on your nature of business, and the data that was breached.
+If the internal information was exposed outside the organization, it might result in:

 Compared to a healthcare facility leaking their client’s medical information or a financial institution exposing banking details, if a construction company lost access to house plans, the repercussions may be easier to stifle.